 Our essential website elements may not contain everything that you’ll want for your business website or e-commerce store.
 But in most cases, they are more than enough to get you started.
 And they will make your website into a more user-friendly and informative online presence that provides actual business results.

-If you’re the owner of a business without a useful business website, maybe you’re not that concerned because you think most people don’t search the web for your neighborhood stores.
-I urge you to reconsider: 97% of mobile consumers query online for products and services, preferably close to them.
+If you’re a business owner without a useful business website, maybe you’re not that concerned because you think most people don’t search the web for your neighborhood stores.
+I urge you to reconsider: in 2023, 78% of consumers use the internet to find information about local businesses more than once a week.
 And if they don’t find your small business, they will simply go to a competitor.

 The Importance of a Business Website